iluwatar/java-design-patterns/fluent-interface/README.md

 ## When to Use the Fluent Interface Pattern in Java

-Use the Fluent Interface pattern when
+Use the Fluent Interface Pattern in Java when

 * Designing APIs that are heavily used and where readability of client code is of high importance.
 * Building complex objects step-by-step, and there is a need to make the code more intuitive and less error-prone.